protontypes/open-sustainable-technology/README.md

 - [demandlib](https://github.com/oemof/demandlib) - With the demandlib you can create power and heat profiles for various sectors by scaling them to your desired demand.
 - [dieter_py](https://gitlab.com/diw-evu/dieter_public/dieter_py) - A open source power sector optimization model that has been developed to investigate the role of electricity storage and sector coupling options in future scenarios with high shares of renewable energy sources.
 - [OMEGAlpes](https://gricad-gitlab.univ-grenoble-alpes.fr/omegalpes/omegalpes) - Aims to be an energy systems modelling tool for linear optimisation (LP, MILP).
-- [deflex](https://github.com/reegis/deflex) - Flexible multi-regional energy system model forheat, power and mobility.
+- [deflex](https://github.com/reegis/deflex) - Flexible multi-regional energy system model for heat, power and mobility.
 - [energy-py-linear](https://github.com/ADGEfficiency/energy-py-linear) - Optimizing energy systems using mixed integer linear programming.
 - [switch-model](https://github.com/switch-model) - Optimal planning model for power systems with large shares of renewable energy.
 - [AnyMOD.jl](https://github.com/leonardgoeke/AnyMOD.jl) - Creating large scale energy system models with multiple periods of capacity expansion formulated as linear optimization problems.